pergalsk/api-mockup-server/README.md

 - GET http://localhost:9933/api/books/7 - server will response with HTTP status 200 and return static data with book detail _(regardless of provided id, in this case 7)_
 - POST http://localhost:9933/api/authors - server will response with HTTP status 400 and return static data with error message _(regardless of provided POST request data)_

-### Advanced server configuration
+## Advanced server configuration

-In bigger projects you don't want to store all your routes and responses in one file.
-You can configure routes in separate file using `routes` config param and responses in `database` config param providing path to folder containing JSON files with response data.
+In bigger projects you don't want to store all of your routes and responses in one file.
+You can configure routes in separate file using `routes` param and responses in `database` param providing path to folder containing JSON files with response data.

 If you want to mockup only some of rest APIs you can use API Mockup Server as a mockup layer between your running back-end server and frontend application.
 In this scenario you have to configure proxy server target with running back-end.
 If you use more then one target, API Mockup Server will ask you to choose one target via CLI interface on server start.